-Important: Calculated Channels can also be configured with a predefined Function.
+Calculated Channels can also be configured with a predefined Function.
 FACE offers a host of commonly used functions for data analysis - choosing one of the many available functions allows for quick calculation setup, without having to continually go through the hassle of equation setup.
-To learn more about Functions, click here.
+To learn more about FACE functions, click here.

 Quick Reference Guide: Formula

-The PDF file below provides a quick reference guide for FACE's basic capabilities using formula, as well as descriptions of the many functions available for use.
+The PDF file below provides a quick reference guide for FACE's basic capabilities using formula, as well as descriptions of the many available mathematical functions.

 The circle function can be used to calculate flow when you know the diameter of a pipe and the depth of the material in that pipe.
 The calculation will return the area cross-section of the pipe occupied by the material.
 The syntax of this formula is: Circle(Depth, Diameter).